Careers in youth work

 How to become a qualified youth worker

-To become qualified, youth workers will have a Joint Negotiating Committee (JNC) qualification, which can be obtained through higher education or an apprenticeship.
+To become qualified, youth workers will have a Joint Negotiating Committee (JNC) qualification.
+You can achieve this through higher education or an apprenticeship.

 Higher education